Codaisseur/alea/README.md

     - √ ~~MongoDB~~
     - √ ~~Memcached~~
   - √ ~~Create Helm charts for the entire cluster~~
+  - Create automated backup services for each service

 Let us know which services you are missing and we will try to add them.